rishvanth-kp/its_a_scam/doc/content/parse_wt.md

 the probability of multiome cells getting the same combination of barcodes is low.

-Aftrer sequencing, each read pair contains both the cell barcodes and the transcripts.
+After sequencing, each read pair contains both the cell barcodes and the transcripts.
 Each read be assigned to a cell using this cell barcode information.
 Conceptually, aligning a read from the SPLIT-seq protocol is identical to the 10x protocol, but with much longer cell barcodes